FABFILTER VOLCANO 3

 All-Pass Filter: Polar Level

 This technique is particularly effective for background sounds or background layers of stacked sounds.
-Frequency ranges can be pushed out of the way of primary sounds, adding a sense of depth and width without changing the positioning on the sound source.
+Frequency ranges can be pushed out of the way of primary sounds, adding a sense of depth and width without changing the positioning of the sound source.

 TRANSIENT FOLLOWER FOR ATTACK